dart-lang/site-www/src/dart-2.md

 * Follow the migration tips for the platforms that your package supports (see above).
+* Make sure your package passes Dart 2 analysis (see 'Run the analyzer' above)
 * Make sure your package's users know how to report issues.
 * Respond quickly to issue reports.
 * If code changes aren't backward compatible, update the lower SDK constraint.

 #### Changes and backward compatibility